Sustain the Change: Finance Transformation to Last

 Over-processing

-Design: a materiality threshold is in place for manual journal entries
+Design: A materiality threshold is in place for manual journal entries

 Reality: Journals below the threshold are posted